Hōki, Tottori

 Hōki (伯耆町, Hōki-chō) is a town in Saihaku District, Tottori Prefecture, Japan.
-As of 31 December 2021, the town had an estimated population of 10,420 in 3871 households and a population density of 75 persons per km².
+As of 31 December 2021, the town had an estimated population of 10,420 in 3871 households and a population density of 75 persons per km2.
 The total area of the town is 139.44 sqkm.
 On the west side of the train tracks just after leaving Hōki-Mizoguchi station, a very large green statue of an Oni is visible on the hill overlooking the town and the Hino River.
 Before the Kishimoto-Mizokuchi town merger which created Hōki, the oni was Mizokuchi's town mascot and as such is featured on manhole covers, phone booths, post boxes and even the town's highway rest stop (where the building housing the restrooms is shaped like a giant oni head).

 Geography

 Hōki is located in the Chūgoku Mountains in western Tottori Prefecture.
-The major road through Hōki is Route 181 which winds through the mountains from Yonago all the way to Okayama prefecture in the south.
-For the majority of its length it's a two lane highway and features steep switchbacks and often abrupt vertical drops to the valleys below.
+The major road through Hōki is Route 181, which winds through the mountains from Yonago all the way to Okayama prefecture in the south.
+For the majority of its length, Route 181 is a two-lane highway featuring steep switchbacks and often abrupt vertical drops to the valleys below.
 It roughly parallels the course of the Hino River until it reaches neighboring Kōfu, where Route 181 continues south, and Route 183 continues west to Nichinan and eventually Hiroshima, the capital of the Chūgoku region.